zrrrzzt/lottosjekker/README.md

 #lottosjekker [![Build Status](https://travis-ci.org/zrrrzzt/lottosjekker.svg?branch=master)](https://travis-ci.org/zrrrzzt/lottosjekker)

-Node module for checking your results in the norwegian lottery (Lotto).
+Node module for checking your results in the norwegian lottery (Lotto) from Norsk tipping.

 ##Usage

+Pass in an options object.

+**result** Result from a given draw.

+**rows** An array of arrays with the number you will check.

 ```
 'use strict';